nextbreakpoint/kubernetes-playground/README.md

     kubectl create -f pv-k8s1-1.yaml

-A persistent volume will be created on the cluster node k8s1 when a pod will request a volume with a Persistent Volume Claim.
+The persistent volume will be assigned to any pod requesting a volume with a Persistent Volume Claim and running on node k8s1.

 ## Verify pods are running